lucia-auth/lucia/documentation/src/pages/sveltekit/basics/using-forms.md

 export const actions: Actions = {
     default: async () => {
         // stuff
-        // do NOT use: redirect()
+        // do NOT use redirect() with the default use:action behavior }
 }
-}
 ```

-Of course, you can configure the default behavior of SvelteKit so it calls `invalidateAll()` on redirects, though it may not be necessary if you have a load function that redirects users based on their auth state.
+All that being said, you can configure the default behavior of SvelteKit so it calls `invalidateAll()` on redirects, though it may not be necessary if you have a load function that redirects users based on their auth state.